cloudmesh-community/sp20-516-224/venv-windows.md

 ### Prerequisite

 python version >3.3 is installed on windows machine.
-3.7 or 3.8 are preferable.
+Version 3.7 or 3.8 are preferable.

 ### Steps To Follow